fexmoe/LinkSeg/README.md

 ```
 python preprocess_data.py --data_path {dataset_path}
 ```
-This will handle the /audio_npy and /features files.
+This will handle the creation of /audio_npy and /features files.

 ## Training
 To train a new LinkSeg model, run: